 All requests for change of assignment must be pre-approved in advance and proper forms must be completed and approved by faculty members.
+No weekend or after hour emails, slack or faxes for request.

 E 24.
 REQUEST FOR VOLUNTARY CLINICAL OVERTIME ASSIGNMENT